kyokeunpark/dotfile/README.md

 ## Usage

+To move all of the config files into your home directory:

 ```
 git clone https://gitlab.com/kyokeun/i3_arch_rice.git
 cd i3_arch_rice/desktop (or x220.
 Depending on which machine's dotfile you would want to copy)
 stow -t ~ * (or select certain apps that you would want to copy dotfile for)
 ```

+After this, make sure to install all of the vim plugins via `:PluginInstall`

 ## Programs used